 We have been granted certificates for our efforts for sustainability

-All Harriniva Hotels & Resorts hotels have been awarded certificates for our commitment to developing sustainable tourism and protecting our environment.
+All Harriniva Hotels & Safaris resorts have been awarded certificates for our commitment to developing sustainable tourism and protecting our environment.

 Green Key is international sustainability certificate and program.
 The participants must commit to continuous improvements in different aspects of sustainability, and report on them when making the annual re-application.